 Here’s an example of a case where a simple assumption by an insurance agent resulted in a hefty claim being levied against that agent and his agency:

 A newly married couple who had just completed their dream of buying a new home purchased a homeowners policy to protect their new investment.
 Nearly a year after the purchase, a fire completely destroyed the couple’s home.
 After applying for necessary permits to rebuild their home, the couple learned that the city now required homes to be built using a specific grade of wiring that was a grade above the wiring that the original home had used.
 As a result, the rebuilding costs would be considerably higher than what the couple expected – and higher than what their insurance had covered.
 As it turned out, the policy the couple had purchased at the time they purchased the home covered only the costs of replacing the home to its original state – including the lower grade of wiring.
 The couple ended up having to pay for the added costs of the upgraded wiring out of their own pockets.

 The homeowners filed a claim against the agent that sold them the policy, saying that the agent had led them to believe that the policy they purchased included adequate coverage to completely restore the home in case of destruction.
 They also said that the agent who sold them the policy never told them that the policy had exclusions that could potentially limit coverage in case their home was destroyed.
 After the case was settled, the agent was found liable for $8,000 in damages.

-The moral: As an agent, it’s your obligation to make sure you’ve discussed a policy and its coverage thoroughly with a client to ensure they understand its limitations.
+As an agent, it’s your obligation to make sure you’ve discussed a policy and its coverage thoroughly with a client to ensure they understand its limitations.
 While you’re at it, make sure you practice what you preach by regularly reviewing your own E&O insurance coverage.